 We found that Aura does not lag behind, it also monitors criminal and court records and notifies you if a criminal has stolen and used your identity.

 Cybersecurity tools prevent identity thieves from stealing your personal data.
 They can ward off phishing attacks, account takeovers, and device hacks.

 A virtual private network (VPN) scrambles your online data to prevent criminals from accessing it.
 VPNs empower you to safely surf public Wi-Fi at a coffee shop, hotel, airport, etc. We recently did a detailed review of UltraVPN breaking down all the features of and benefits of a VPN and why you should use one.

 Antivirus solutions block malware, spyware, and potential phishing attacks on your devices.
 And password managers generate and encrypt complex passwords to strengthen the security of your accounts.

 IdentityForce offers a VPN, password manager, and online PC protection tools on all plans.
 Their mobile app lets you enable two-factor authentication to further protect your account.

 Since Norton owns LifeLock, none of these cybersecurity tools come standard.
 Like Identity Guard’s IBM-powered Watson AI, Norton uses machine learning to spot emerging cyber threats.
 Prepare to shell out an extra $9.99 per month on a separate Norton 360 plan to cover these bases.

-Again as we tested Aura we found that it is just an easy all in one comprehensive solution compared to Lifelock and IdentityForce, all Aura plans include a secure password manager, VPN, and robust antivirus tools.
+Again as we tested Aura to compare and we found that it is just an easy all in one comprehensive solution compared to Lifelock and IdentityForce, all Aura plans include a secure password manager, VPN, and robust antivirus tools.
 Its Safe Browsing feature also blocks you from dangerous phishing websites loaded with malware.

 Customer Support: IdentityForce vs. LifeLock